 Curious if your credits transfer over from another college?
 Learn if your credits transfer toward our program.
 In addition, Harrison College provides access to a variety of financial aid opportunities to help students pay for their education.

-Learn about specific courses and program details for our Licensed Practical Nursing to Associate of Applied Science in Registered Nursing Degree:
+Learn about specific courses and program details for our Licensed Practical Nursing to Associate of Science in Nursing Degree:

 Get the information you need now by entering your email address or call 1.888.500.1026